 He did a reverse IP on one of Easy Blog Networks’ IPs and showed a PBN-looking blog, trying to conclude there are all PBN blogs on the IP (based on showing us 1 out of 81 blogs).
 What was shocking here is that he actually showed the URL and website of an unsuspecting user and thus potentially endangering his business.
 I am amazed someone in this industry who’s supposed to be respected would go as far as that, just to promote a service.

-There was also a clear manipulation with showing there are no websites on CloudBoss.pro IP with the reverse check.
+There was also a clear manipulation by showing there are no websites on CloudBoss.pro IP with the reverse check.
 That is because the whole server is empty.
 None of their “cloudboss-test-###.xyz” websites are live.
 I have no idea how something like that can pass on a public webinar.

 But even if we leave the ethical questions behind, there are major issues with the platform itself.